StavaxIO/stavax-account-sdk/README.md

 #### Retrieving connect result from wagmi

-If you want to retrieve connect result from wagmi, you can use `wagmiConnect` method.
+To directly obtain the connect result from Wagmi, you can use `.wagmiConnect()`:

 ```ts
 const connectResult = await stavaxAccount.wagmiConnect() // wagmi ConnectReturnType
 ```

-Visit [wagmi](https://wagmi.sh) document for more details.

 ### Send Transaction